The Serious Relationship of Art and Technology

 Eric Standley’s Papers and Lasers

 Keever learned how to manipulate chemistry thanks to his NASA experiences and scientific background, something that can also be said to some extent about Eric Standley who grew up in a household of engineers.
 Standley’s paper-cut artworks expand the traditional use of the medium as he works with lasers, shredding with it upwards of 250 sheets of archival paper.
-The most impressive aspect of his production is the amount of details he is able to achieve as his pieces are incredibly detailed and miniature.
+The most impressive aspect of his production is the number of details he is able to achieve as his pieces are incredibly detailed and miniature.

 Robotics of Yuri Suzuki